-El Castro de Valtuille (under €6 in Spain, around 200,000 bottles) is a young Mencía and offers great value.
+Castro Ventosa can produce around 300,000 bottles on a good vintage, 250,000 of which are young reds.
+El Castro de Valtuille Mencía (under €6 in Spain) is one of them and offers great value.
 It is a good introduction both to the grape variety and to an aerial, fruit-focused style.
-While destemming is the norm for the young red, 50% of bunches are fermented with the stems in El Castro de Valtuille Barrica (around €14-15 in Spain, 20,000 bottles) which is made from older vines.
-In the case of Valtuille Cepas Centenarias (around €34, 2,500-3,000 bottles), where all the bunches keep their stems during fermentation in open tanks and vatting may be extended for two months, grapes come from five very old plots.
+While destemming is the norm for the young red, 50% of bunches are fermented with the stems in El Castro de Valtuille Barrica (around €14-15 in Spain, 20,000 bottles) which comes from older vines.
+In the case of Valtuille Cepas Centenarias (around €34, 2,500-3,000 bottles), where all the bunches are fermented with their stems in open tanks and vatting may be extended for two months, grapes come from five very old plots.

 The range of single-vineyard or lieu-dit wines (less than 2,000 bottles usually) includes Valtuille Villegas (grapes are sourced from a sandy plot and barely two barrels are filled), Valtuille La Cova de la Raposa and Valtuille El Rapolao, one of the freshest sites in the area.

 César Márquez's most recent contributions include Valtuille (€15 in Spain, about 5,000 bottles), a village wine which will bear the official "vino de villa" seal from the 2019 vintage onwards and a single-vineyard wine from La Vitoriana set to be released shortly.